What’s the Difference? Octopus vs. Squid

 Photo credits: Octopus – NURC/UNCW and NOAA/FGBNMS.
 Squid – NOAA OKEANOS Explorer Program 2013 Northeast U. S. Canyons Expedition.

 What they eat: Octopuses usually eat crustaceans from the ocean floor while squids usually feed on shrimp and small fish in the water column.
+However, this can vary based on the species.

-How they eat: Octopuses grab their prey with their arms, pierce through their shells or skin to inject paralyzing venom, and crushes the body in their mouth.
+How they eat: Octopuses grab their prey with their arms, pierce through their shells or skin to inject paralyzing venom, and crush the body in their mouth.
 Squids use their two long tentacles to catch prey and eat it in chunks.

 How they look: Octopuses have a mantle, rounded head, rectangular pupils on their two eyes, eight arms, and come in a wide variety of colors while squids have two fins at the top of their mantle, a triangular head, circular pupils on their eyes, a rigid backbone-like structure called a pen, and a combination of arms and tentacles, which have hooks and suckers.

 Their appendages: Octopuses have eight arms covered in suckers while squids have eight arms and two longer tentacles used to catch fish and shrimp in open-ocean waters.
-Octopus arms are more flexible than those of a squid, allowing them to walk, handle objects, and manipulate their environment.
+Octopus arms are more flexible than those of a squid, allowing them to “walk,” handle objects, and manipulate their environment.

 Lifespan: Octopuses are generally shorter lived with a lifespan of one to three years, while squids can live nine months to five years.
 Male octopuses and squids usually die shortly after mating.